KensingtonTech/goosecache/README.md

 - New methods that return a promise: clearCachePromise(), getPromise(), setPromise()
 - Added ability to access Redis client through accessor gooseCache.redis
 - Eliminated redundant calls to Redis
-- Eliminated unnecessary recoverObjectId
 - Eliminated unneeded additional Cache layer in favour of a single GooseCache class
 - Reimplemented as JavaScript class
 - A prefix is no longer added to Redis keys
 - Replaced [cacheman](https://github.com/cayasso/cacheman) with [recacheman](https://github.com/aalfiann/recacheman)

-### Note: Query aggregation has not yet been updated.
-And there is now tons of debugging code in the lib, which is admittedly ugly.
-It will be removed in the near future.
-Stay tuned.

 # GooseCache #